cafeibit/Azure-Data-Engineering/readme.md

 You can read and write data that's stored in Delta Lake by using Apache Spark SQL batch and streaming APIs.
 These are the same familiar APIs that you use to work with Hive tables or DBFS directories.
 Delta Lake provides the following functionality:

-ACID Transactions: Data lakes typically have multiple data pipelines reading and writing data concurrently, and data engineers have to go through a tedious process to ensure data integrity, due to the lack of transactions.
+**ACID Transactions**: Data lakes typically have multiple data pipelines reading and writing data concurrently, and data engineers have to go through a tedious process to ensure data integrity, due to the lack of transactions.
 Delta Lake brings ACID transactions to your data lakes.
 It provides serializability, the strongest level of isolation level.

-Scalable Metadata Handling: In big data, even the metadata itself can be "big data".
+**Scalable Metadata Handling**: In big data, even the metadata itself can be "big data".
 Delta Lake treats metadata just like data, leveraging Spark's distributed processing power to handle all its metadata.
 As a result, Delta Lake can handle petabyte-scale tables with billions of partitions and files at ease.

-Time Travel (data versioning): Delta Lake provides snapshots of data enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.
+**Time Travel (data versioning)**: Delta Lake provides snapshots of data enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.

-Open Format: All data in Delta Lake is stored in Apache Parquet format enabling Delta Lake to leverage the efficient compression and encoding schemes that are native to Parquet.
+**Open Format**: All data in Delta Lake is stored in Apache Parquet format enabling Delta Lake to leverage the efficient compression and encoding schemes that are native to Parquet.

-Unified Batch and Streaming Source and Sink: A table in Delta Lake is both a batch table, as well as a streaming source and sink.
+**Unified Batch and Streaming Source and Sink**: A table in Delta Lake is both a batch table, as well as a streaming source and sink.
 Streaming data ingest, batch historic backfill, and interactive queries all just work out of the box.

-Schema Enforcement: Delta Lake provides the ability to specify your schema and enforce it.
+**Schema Enforcement**: Delta Lake provides the ability to specify your schema and enforce it.
 This helps ensure that the data types are correct and required columns are present, preventing bad data from causing data corruption.

-Schema Evolution: Big data is continuously changing.
+**Schema Evolution**: Big data is continuously changing.
 Delta Lake enables you to make changes to a table schema that can be applied automatically, without the need for cumbersome DDL.

-100% Compatible with Apache Spark API: Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine.
+**100% Compatible with Apache Spark API**: Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine.

+* **Basic syntax**

+Two of the core features of Delta Lake are performing upserts (insert/updates) and Time Travel operations.
+We will explore these concepts more within the notebooks in this module.

+To UPSERT means to "UPdate" and "inSERT".
+In other words, UPSERT is literally TWO operations.
+It is not supported in traditional data lakes, as running an UPDATE could invalidate data that is accessed by the subsequent INSERT operation.

+Using Delta Lake, however, we can do UPSERTS.
+Delta Lake combines these operations to guarantee atomicity to

+INSERT a row
+ * if the row already exists, UPDATE the row.
+ * Upsert syntax

+Upserting, or merging, in Delta Lake provides fine-grained updates of your data.
+The following syntax shows how to perform an Upsert:

+* **Time Travel syntax**

+Because Delta Lake is version controlled, you have the option to query past versions of the data.
+Using a single file storage system, you now have access to several versions your historical data, ensuring that your data analysts will be able to replicate their reports (and compare aggregate changes over time) and your data scientists will be able to replicate their experiments.

+Other time travel use cases are:

+ * Re-creating analyses, reports, or outputs (for example, the output of a machine learning model).
+This could be useful for debugging or auditing, especially in regulated industries.
+ * Writing complex temporal queries.
+ * Fixing mistakes in your data.
+ * Providing snapshot isolation for a set of queries for fast changing tables.

 ##  <h2 id="section10">Process streaming data with Azure Databricks structured streaming</h2>